-The program includes live, thought-provoking talks by our featured speakers listed below,
+The program included live, thought-provoking talks by our featured speakers listed below.

 Time spent in nature is necessary for our health much in the same way we depend on nutritious whole foods for vitamins and minerals.
 Science supports what we intuitively feel – nature is good for us.
 When we incorporate mindful awareness of our environment into our everyday modern lives, we build a connection that supports personal wellbeing and nature for the benefit of both.

-Becky has worked in the conservation field for 17 years in science, education, development and administrative roles at Mass Audubon sanctuaries across the state, the University of Vermont and The Nature Conservancy.
-She earned a master’s in Plant Biology from the University of Vermont’s Field Naturalist program and a bachelor’s in Conservation Biology from Middlebury College.
-She’s a graduate of the National Outdoor Leadership School (NOLS) and Sea Education Association (SEA), a Switzer Environmental Fellow and author of journal article, Exploring the Role of Ospreys in Education.
-Last year she was selected as one of the Berkshire 40 Under Forty.
+Becky has an MS from the University of Vermont’s Field Naturalist program and a Conservation Biology degree from Middlebury College.
+She’s a graduate of NOLS (National Outdoor Leadership School) and SEA (Sea Education Association), a Switzer Environmental Fellow and the author of a Journal of Raptor Research article, Exploring the Role of Ospreys in Education.
+In 2019 she received a Berkshire 40 Under Forty award.

 In this talk, Matthew Dicks, an award winning and nationally recognized storyteller and internationally bestselling novelist, will review the basic elements of a great story, moving past the ridiculous "beginning, middle, and end" paradigm and into a practical, actionable explanation that can transform anyone into a better storyteller almost immediately.